-The Protech Audio Models 2004 and 2008 Automatic Mixers are designed specifically for small venues and rental service.
+The Protech Audio Model 2012 Automatic Mixer is designed specifically for small venues and rental service.
 The unit is designed around the patented Dugan Speech System.

 Much like an experienced console operator, the Dugan algorithm allows turning up the gain on an active channel, while simultaneously attenuating unused channels.
 By subtracting additional gain from unused channels, the unit reduces echo and redistributes that gain to active channels.
 This allows greater gain-before-feedback than gated mixers.